KeithSloan/GDML/README.md

 ### Tessellate
 ![GDML Tessellate-Icon](freecad/gdml/Resources/icons/GDML_Tessellate.svg) Tessellate

-If the selected FreeCAD object has a Shape then a GDML Tesselated Object is created by using the Meshing Workbench default options.
+If the selected FreeCAD object has a Shape then a GDML Tessellated Object is created by using the Meshing Workbench default options.
 If a material is also selected this will determine the GDML material of the created GDML Tessellated Object

 ### Tessellate with Gmsh
 ![GDML Tessellate_Gmsh](freecad/gdml/Resources/icons/GDML_Tessellate_Gmsh.svg)

-If the selected FreeCAD object has a Shape or Mesh then a GDML Tesselated Object is created by using gmsh.
+If the selected FreeCAD object has a Shape or Mesh then a GDML Tessellated Object is created by using gmsh.

 The initial mesh size is determined by the shapes bounding box divided by 10.